iPay-io/api-documentation/docs/introduction/overview.md

 # Overview

-Welcome to the i-pay Payment Gateway documentation.
-This guide provides a comprehensive walkthrough for integrating the i-pay platform ([i-pay.io](https://i-pay.io/)) into your systems, enabling you to accept fiat payments, converted and delivered directly to your crypto wallet.
+Welcome to the iPay Payment Gateway documentation.
+This guide provides a comprehensive walkthrough for integrating the iPay platform ([i-pay.io](https://i-pay.io/)) into your systems, enabling you to accept fiat payments, converted and delivered directly to your crypto wallet.

 The integration process is straightforward:
 1. **Generate a REST API URL**: Create a payment URL to initiate transactions.
 2. **Set Up HTTP POST Callbacks**: Configure a listener to receive instant payment notifications.

-The i-pay dashboard, accessible at [dash.i-pay.io](https://dash.i-pay.io/), is used for configuration and monitoring only.
+The iPay dashboard, accessible at [dash.i-pay.io](https://dash.i-pay.io/), is used for configuration and monitoring only.
 It never controls funds, allowing safe access sharing with your team.

 :::info
 All funds flow directly to **your wallet**, ensuring you maintain full control.